Chicago White Sox: Television

 Previously, White Sox local television broadcasts were split between two channels: the majority of games were broadcast on cable by NBC Sports Chicago, and remaining games were produced by WGN Sports and were broadcast locally on WGN-TV.
 WGN games were also occasionally picked up by local stations in Illinois, Iowa, and Indiana.
 In the past, WGN games were broadcast nationally on the WGN America superstation, but those broadcasts ended after the 2014 season as WGN America began its transition to a standard cable network.
 WGN Sports-produced White Sox games not carried by WGN-TV were carried by WCIU-TV (channel 26) until the 2015 season, when they moved to MyNetworkTV station WPWR (channel 50).
-That arrangement ended on September 1, 2016 when WGN became an independent station.
+That arrangement ended on September 1, 2016, when WGN became an independent station.

 Prior to 2016, the announcers were the same no matter where the games were broadcast: Harrelson provided play-by-play, and Steve Stone provided color analysis since 2009.
 Games that are broadcast on NBC Sports Chicago feature pregame and postgame shows, hosted by Chuck Garfein with analysis from Bill Melton and occasionally Frank Thomas.
 In 2016, the team announced an official split of the play-by-play duties, with Harrelson calling road games and the Crosstown Series and Jason Benetti calling home games.
 In 2017, the team announced that the 2018 season will be Harrelson's final in the booth.
 He will call 20 games over the course of the season, after which Benetti will take over full-time play-by-play duties.

 On January 2, 2019, the White Sox (along with the Chicago Bulls and Chicago Blackhawks) agreed to an exclusive multiyear deal with NBC Sports Chicago, ending the team's broadcasts on WGN-TV following the 2019 season.

+Prior to the 2024 season, the White Sox named John Schriffen as its new lead television play-by-play announcer, after Benetti departed to join the Detroit Tigers broadcast team.

+For the 2025 season, the White Sox moved to Chicago Sports Network, a new regional sports network.
+It was initially available over-the-air across Illinois until June, after which it became exclusive to subscription services.